-The Kernel Developer's Guide describes how to create a MicroEJ Multi-Sandbox Firmware, i.e. a firmware that can be extended (statically or dynamically) to run and control the execution of new applications (called Sandboxed Applications).
+The Kernel Developer's Guide describes how to create a Kernel Application: a Standalone Application that can be extended (statically or dynamically) to run and control the execution of new applications called Sandboxed Applications).

 The intended audience of this document are java developers and system architects who plan to design and build their own firmware.